jakkrokk/Chatwork2Trello/README.md

 # Chatwork2Trello
-Insert task to Trello from Chatwork
+Insert task to Trello from Chatwork tasks